bbc/tams/docs/adr/0035-fine-grained-auth.md

 * Be prescriptive enough to enable interoperability of service and client implementations
 * Be permissive enough to facilitate integration with existing workflows and systems
+* Acknowledge that organisations will have different threat models, and interoperability should be equally possible in more open and more restrictive environments
 * As far as practical, maintain sensible parallels between coarse and fine-grained approaches
 * Enable as fine-grained auth as is practical and sensible
 * Must be possible to implement the design efficiently